sumnerevans/sumnerevans.com/content/posts/travel/2025-fosdem/waterloo/index.md

 seen to the right.
 To the left the Haye Sainte house where the French were finally able to bring their artillery to bear against the British centre can be seen.
 In the distance, the village of Plancenoit, which saw the heaviest fighting between Prussian and French forces, can be seen.
-Unlike many of the era's battles, the entire battlefield is visible from a single terrestrial (albeit artificial) vantage point.
+Unlike many of Napoleonic era battles, the entire battlefield is visible from a single terrestrial (albeit artificial) vantage point.
 It was amazing to see a spot where one of the greatest political and military minds of history was finally defeated.